-Easy to read, ObjC suffers all the warts you would expects from a language build on top of C. and they introduced new keywords using @ in front of.
-Swift drops legacy conventions like no need to use semi colon, parenthesis, brackets while calling functions.
+Easy to read, ObjC suffers all warts you would expect from a language build on top of C. and they introduced new keywords using @ in front of.
+Swift drops legacy conventions like no need to use the semi colon, parenthesis, brackets while calling functions.

-East to maintain, Again legacy holds ObjC back, C requires programmer to maintain 2 files in order to improve the build time and efficiency.
-Swift drops the 2 files requirements, here Xcode and LLVM complier manage that.
+East to maintain, Again legacy holds ObjC back, C requires the programmer to maintain 2 files in order to improve the build time and efficiency.
+Swift drops the 2 files requirements, here Xcode and LLVM compiler manage that.

 Unified with Memory Management, ObjC supports ARC is complete across Cocoa APIs and Object-Oriented code if you are using procedural code and APIs like core graphics it will be developer responsibility to manage memory. in Swift it solved and they have proven it will improve the productivity and the other side is garbage collector running cleaning up for used memory.